adamsjoe/SZ_Test/README.md

 In the `sampleReport` directory you will see a basic HTML report showing what has passed and failed.

+The sample report can also be opened by using [this link](/sampleReport/index.html)

+I did consider adding in an allure test report which I am quite fond of, however this adds additional complexities (the need for a Java runtime chiefly) - so this lightweight report was used instead.

 ## Improvements

 As mentioned above some of the tests are quite large.
 This repo could benefit from a slight refactor to aid readability.